Wash away the dust of the world at the sacred springs of Bali.

 Người Hindu có truyền thống thờ cúng Linga và Yoni

-In 2017, former US President Barack Obama, Michelle Obama, and their daughters Malia and Natasha included Tirta Empul on their list of things to see and do when they visited Indonesia.
-While Tirta Empul is not the only Balinese temple where you can find holy springs, it is considered one of the most sacred temples here.
+In 2017, former US President Barack Obama, his wife Michelle Obama, and their two daughters Malia and Natasha included Tirta Empul on their list of places to visit and experience when they came to Indonesia.
+While Tirta Empul is not the only Balinese temple where you can find sacred springs, it is considered one of the most sacred temples there.

-And remember, if you plan to roam the sacred city of Bali, start your journey with a purification ritual at Tirta Empul Temple.
+And remember, if you plan to explore the sacred city of Bali, begin your journey with a purification ritual at Tirta Empul temple.

 Không gian linh thiêng đầy bí ẩn của đền Tirta Empul

-The mysterious sacred space of Tirta Empul temple
+The sacred and mysterious space of Tirta Empul temple.

-About the author:Thinh, a geopolitics and culture writer, currently lives and works in Ho Chi Minh City.
-Thinh is a visual storyteller in a reportage style.
-The author's stories are very personal shares from his personal perspective and feelings during his journeys around the world.
+About the author:Thinh, a writer specializing in geopolitics and culture, currently lives and works in Ho Chi Minh City.
+Thinh is a visual storyteller with a documentary style.
+His stories are personal reflections and experiences from his travels.

 A Story by Thinh